dr460nf1r3/firedragon-browser/README.md

 Differences from LibreWolf:

-- Enhanced KDE integration due to OpenSUSE patches (also using kfiredragonhelper)
+- Enhanced KDE integration due to OpenSUSE patches (also using `kfiredragonhelper`)
 - Gentoo patches for using more system libraries
-- Compatible with Wayland, set MOZ_ENABLE_WAYLAND=1 as variable to enable using it
+- Compatible with Wayland, set `MOZ_ENABLE_WAYLAND=1` as environment variable to enable using it
 - [Searx](https://searx.garudalinux.org/) & [Whoogle](https://search.garudalinux.org/) search engines added, with the possibility to run locally with fitting optdepends installed
-- The default search engine is Garudas [searX instance](https://searx.garudalinux.org)
+- The default search engine is Garudas [Whoogle instance](https://search.garudalinux.org)
 - [Dark Reader](https://addons.mozilla.org/en-US/firefox/addon/darkreader/) & [ClearURLs](https://addons.mozilla.org/de/firefox/addon/clearurls/) added
 - Sweet theme added
 - Custom, dr460nized branding :dragon:
 - Will keep in sync with Librewolfs changes
-- Firefox accounts enabled using a custom selfhosted syncserver (ffsync.garudalinux.org)
+- Firefox accounts enabled using a custom selfhosted syncserver (`ffsync.garudalinux.org`)
-- Presets for both profile-sync-daemon (which Garuda Linux ships by default) & Firejail available
+- Presets for both `profile-sync-daemon` (which Garuda Linux ships by default) & `Firejail` available
 - Builds available at [Chaotic-AUR](https://chaotic.cx)
 - Icons & artwork by [SGS](https://gitlab.com/SGSm) & [zoeronen](https://gitlab.com/zoeronen)
-- Tabliss setup from the screenshot can be imported from tabliss.json (needs Tabliss addon installed)
+- Tabliss setup from the screenshot can be imported from `tabliss.json` (needs Tabliss addon installed)
-- To retain appmenu functionalities copy the firejail-fix.hook from this repo to /usr/share/libalpm/hooks/ (disabled by default)
+- To retain appmenu functionalities copy the `firejail-fix.hook` from this repo to `/usr/share/libalpm/hooks/` (disabled by default)
+- Supporting the easy installation of [Firefox-UI-Fix](https://github.com/black7375/Firefox-UI-Fix#installation-guide), easily get back Photon UI or enhance the new Proton UI.

 Differences of the Nightly build: